-conditioned patterns.
-Participants investigate how they manifest
+Participants are guided into better understanding how they manifest

 The fee for the course, downloads, and home study packets is $375.
 Enrollment in the course necessitates connecting personally with the instructor either at the school or over the phone and payment in full before the course begins.
 Having the ability to receive emails and downloads is also necessary but exceptions can be made when deemed appropriate.

-program is David Jacobs who received his training
+The instructor, David Jacobs, received his training

-at the University of Massachussets Medical Center,
+for teaching MBSR at the University of Massachussets Medical Center,

 * MBSR (Mindfulness Based Stress Reduction) is a medically respected program that was developed at the University of Massachusetts Medical Center by Jon Kabat-Zinn in 1979.
 Thirty years later, the program forms the basis of therapeutic interventions for anxiety, depression, OCD, and PTSD.
 Schools, businesses, sports programs, and even the armed services use the program to reduce stress and support meeting goals and potentials